ppakshad/TextualPromptsLLM-s-/README.md

 | **GPT-3.5**               | OpenAI                              | Proprietary    | 37%          |
 | **Llama-3-8B**            | Nvidia                              | Open-source    | 27%          |

-> All models were evaluated under identical zero-shot conditions using OpenAI-compatible or public APIs.

 These results demonstrate that while LLMs can detect basic vulnerability patterns via textual reasoning alone, their accuracy remains limited without access to structural program representations.